In this article, I will discuss some tips on building a house cheaply in Kenya.

 4. Use cheap building materials.

 While quality is the most important consideration, it’s also good to save some cash by using cheaper alternatives.

-For example, use flexible tiles instead of the expensive concrete ones, and enjoy an equally good look.
+For example, use flexible tiles instead of expensive concrete ones, and enjoy an equally good look.

-You can also choose to DIY (do it yourself) your house construction instead of hiring professional builders.
+You can also choose to do your house construction (do it yourself) instead of hiring professional builders.
 This step will significantly cut costs since most building contractors charge twice as much for labor than the materials they use in a project.

 5. Adjust the house size to fit your budget

 You will also save a lot of money when you build a house of the correct size.
 The best way to determine what this is is by doing some calculations.

 Bigger houses are more expensive to build than small ones, and large families are more costly to maintain than small ones.

 For example, building a slightly big house for your family and having extra bedrooms could make maintaining it very high due to energy consumption and other bills.